contensis/canvas-schema/README.md

 #### strikethrough

-Strikethrough represent things that are no longer relevant or no longer accurate.
+The `strikethrough` decorator represents a `_fragment` that is no longer relevant or no longer accurate.

 ```md
 My favourite species of ~~flamingo is the Lesser flamingo Andean flamingo~~ Chilean flamingo.